-- Cut two pices of parchment paper that should be big enough to fit over your bannetons.
-If you are using a regular ducth oven, you may want to make pieces that are much longer so you can use it as a sling to lower it into the pot
+- Cut two pieces of parchment paper that should be big enough to fit over your bannetons.
+If you use a regular dutch oven, you may want to make much longer pieces as a sling to lower the dough into the pot.

-- Put the parchement paper over the banneton, put your peel on top and flip it over
+- Put the parchment paper over the banneton, put your peel on top and flip it

-- Lower the temperatur to 230°C/450°F and bake another 25 to 30 minutes until the crust is dark and crunchy.
-Don’t be afraid if the edges get a bit dark
+- Lower the temperature to 230°C/450°F and bake another 25 to 30 minutes until the crust is dark and crunchy.
+Don't be afraid of the edges getting a bit dark

-- Let the breads cool to room temperature before you cut into them
+- Let the bread cool to room temperature before you cut into them.